Cattle rubbing stone: Structure

-Cattle rubbing stones need to be well dug into the ground and/or packed with stones and have also to be made of hard stone types that can withstand the considerable weight and strength of cattle.
+Cattle rubbing stones need to be well dug into the ground and/or packed with stones, and have to be made of hard stone types that can withstand the considerable weight and strength of cattle.
 They can often be distinguished from megaliths such as standing stones by having angular edges showing that they have been cleaved during quarrying rather than be glacial erratics or from other natural sources.
 Some stones may show drill marks from the quarrying process.
 The shape is based on the need for appropriate height and strength without occupying too much space.

-The use of Ordnance Survey maps from different years may show that the stones were installed by farmers and they may marked as 'Rubbing stones'.
+The use of Ordnance Survey maps from different years may show that the stones were installed by farmers and they may be marked as 'rubbing stones'.

 Identification

-In Scotland the word 'yokey' was generally used for cattle that had itchy skin.
+In Scotland the word yokey was generally used for cattle that had itchy skin.
 Cattle rubbing stones were often made from harder stone such as whinstone or granite depending on the geology of the area concerned.
 An indicator that a stone is used by cattle for alleviating skin irritation is the polished appearance of the areas that have been used by many generations of cattle over the years.
 The ground around rubbing stones is often churned up and devoid of vegetation.
 Stones may also have areas of staining caused by the transfer of oil from the hide of the cattle during the rubbing process.

 Some standing stones owe their survival partly due to their practical functionality as cattle rubbing stones although some megalithic sites have had to be protected from the damage that cattle can and do cause as indicated by the attached photograph.
 The proximity to known megalithic sites is also a clue as to the actual origins of rubbing stones.

 Stones with ancient carvings on them such as cup and rings, petrosomatoglyphs, Pictish, early Christian, Ogham, etc. indicate their origins even if they have a rubbing stone function.

 The Dagon Stone at Darvel in East Ayrshire was once used as a cattle rubbing stone.